po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/12-Stu_RESTful-Routes/README.md

 ## 💡 Hint(s)

-* What do the various HTTP status codes mean and how can we return it?
+* How do we return HTTP status codes?

 ## 🏆 Bonus